 - Older people and children

 - People with the following personality traits: neurotic, extroverted, low self esteem, past history of psychiatric problems

 - Lack of social support or financial security

 If stress interferes with your daily life, talk to your doctor.
 If you have symptoms associated with a stress disorder, you should see your doctor right away.
 Your doctor can make a diagnosis and help guide you toward an appropriate treatment.

 Your health care provider will do a physical examination, noting if you appear pale, tired, or disoriented.
-Diagnostic procedures may include a psychiatric exam and psychological testing, and an electroencephalogram to rule out brain damage or diagnose sleep disorder.
+Diagnostic procedures may include:

 Your health care provider may prescribe the following medications for symptom relief, although none has been approved by the Food and Drug Administration (FDA) for this use:

 Benzodiazepines: a group of drugs used to help reduce anxiety that have sedating effects.
 They take effect quickly, but they can be habit forming and are usually prescribed for short-term use.
 They may cause drowsiness, constipation, or nausea.
 DO NOT take these drugs if you have narrow angle glaucoma, a psychosis, or are pregnant.
 Benzodiazepines include: